|Skip Navigation Links|

 It is important that you set the ovm_manager property to false because this property might introduce other side effects in future Oracle VM Server for SPARC releases.

 Historically, the Oracle Solaris OS has been installed on a boot disk configured with an SMI VTOC disk label.
 Starting with the Oracle Solaris 11.1 OS, the OS is installed on a boot disk that is configured with an extensible firmware interface (EFI) GUID partition table (GPT) disk label by default.
 If the firmware does not support EFI, the disk is configured with an SMI VTOC disk label instead.
-This situation applies only to SPARC T4 servers that run at least system firmware version 8.4.0 and to SPARC T5, SPARC M5, or SPARC M6 servers that run at least system firmware version 9.1.0.
+This situation applies only to SPARC T4 servers that run at least system firmware version 8.4.0, to SPARC T5, SPARC M5, or SPARC M6 servers that run at least system firmware version 9.1.0, and to Fujitsu M10 systems that run at least XCP2230.

 The following servers cannot boot from a disk that that has an EFI GPT disk label: